Doctor of Global Leadership

 Gather Yearly in International Cities

-Of the 36 credits required to complete the Doctor of Global Leadership, 9 credits must be taken in person at international locations that are widely accessible and affordable.
+Of the 36 credits required to complete the Doctor of Global Leadership, 9 credits will be taken in person at international locations that are widely accessible and affordable.
 Exceptions to travel may be considered for extenuating circumstances.
 The 9 in-person credits are completed through three classes planned for spring semesters.

 A Generous Scholarship